edwin0617/1D1C/README.md

 # 1D1C
-This is repository to record my python coding test.
+This is repository to record activities.